Shengw3n/FPGA-Reduced-Instruction-Set-Computer/README.md

 ### Verilog Code

-The processor is designed in Verilog and includes several modules for different components of the processor.
+Utilizing modularization, the processor is designed in Verilog and includes several modules for different components of the processor.
 The main design files are:

 - `RISC_top.sv`: Top-level module for the RISC processor
 - `cpu.sv`: Central Processing Unit module